kelvonlys/Moving-Average-Breakout/README.md

 # Conclusion:
-The success rate of this MA breakout strategy fluctuates over time, it seems that the method of buying the MA breakout cannot be proved to be a reliable and consistent strategy in a long-term.
+The success rate of this MA breakout strategy fluctuates over time, and it sometimes drop to as low as 30%.
+It seems that the method of buying the MA breakout cannot be proved to be a consistent strategy but in the meanwhile could be a profitable strategy if suitable portfolio and risk management models are applied.